roberto-triumph/triumph4php/docs/debugger.md

 Triumph will display as much of a variable as is configured in  "Max Children On Initial Load" and "Max Depth on Initial Load".
 See below for more info.

+*__TIP__: code completion and call tips are also functional in the eval source code panel!*

 ##Log Panel##
 The log panel shows the exact commands that are sent to Xdebug and the exact responses that Triumph receives.
-This is useful when determining if Xdebug is attepmting to connect to Triumph.
+This is useful when determining if Xdebug is attempting to connect to Triumph.

 #True Remote Debugging#
-Triumph can achieve true remote debugging because it allows you to define where to look for filepaths that Xdebug is running.
+Triumph can achieve true remote debugging because it allows you to define where to look for file-paths that Xdebug is running.
 Since Xdebug is running remotely, it can be running on a remote machine, where the debugged script is not on the same location as your dev environment.
-Another scenario is when you are using a Virtual Machine as a dev environment; you may be running ubuntu in a VM that is using a  MSW machine as a host; Triumph can be running on the MSW host and accept commands from Xdebug running in Ubuntu.
-Triumph will lookup user-defined Source Code mappings to turn Xdebug file paths (in this case linux paths) into paths on the local system (in this case Windows paths).
+Another scenario is when you are using a Virtual Machine as a dev environment; you may be running Ubuntu in a VM that is using a  MSW machine as a host; Triumph can be running on the MSW host and accept commands from Xdebug running in Ubuntu.
+Triumph will look up user-defined Source Code mappings to turn Xdebug file paths (in this case Linux paths) into paths on the local system (in this case Windows paths).

 #Options#